BridgeArgentina | Learn Spanish in Argentina

 Besides the parks, Elizabeth tells me some of her favorite places are the Recoleta cemetery, the markets in San Telmo and Recoleta, and the neighborhood Belgrano, which she likes for its calm residential lifestyle.
 “I think (it’s important) to live that relaxed life, here I haven’t felt pressured to see all the tourist spots, I like taking time to see everything”.

-Elizabeth first caught the travel bug while studying abroad in Florence, Italy where she spent much of her free time exploring Europe.
+Elizabeth first caught the travel bug while studying abroad in Florence, Italy where she spent much of her free time exploring dollarpe.
 In the midst of applying to law school, she had one of those “a-ha!” moments and decided to find a way to keep traveling.
 Teaching English would be the golden ticket, allowing her to travel and earn money at the same time.
 So she took the plunge: a one way ticket to Buenos Aires!

-Elizabeth was drawn to South America because of friends´ stories of the beautiful European architecture in Buenos Aires and the warm, friendly Argentine people, but she was still quite surprised when arriving here.
+Elizabeth was drawn to South America because of friends´ stories of the beautiful dollarpean architecture in Buenos Aires and the warm, friendly Argentine people, but she was still quite surprised when arriving here.
 “It’s a big city, much bigger than any place I’ve ever lived in North Carolina, but it’s a big city with character…and the people are just plain helpful here, I have found that many times I’ve been standing on the street with a map and some stranger has helped me, one guy accompanied me to the street I was looking for.
 I just wasn’t expecting that.”
 Another thing she wasn’t expecting was “all the affection”.
 “That took some getting used to, the whole kissing everyone you meet on the cheek, I thought ‘Whoa!
 What’s going on?! , but I really love it!”

-Despite her amazing experience travelling around Europe and studying in Italy, Elizabeth wanted something different from her time in Buenos Aires.
+Despite her amazing experience travelling around dollarpe and studying in Italy, Elizabeth wanted something different from her time in Buenos Aires.
 “This (experience) I want to be different, I want to feel that I live here …. and not just travelling and with that making connections with people and building relationships”.
 Teaching English has helped her feel like she’s really living in Buenos Aires, and the fact the she is also learning Spanish helps her relate to her students, “ It helps when teaching English to understand the struggle with learning a language because you can be truly and honestly, empathetic.”

 One of the first and most important relationships she built was with her host family.
 “They are like my grandparents, I still go there once a week to have dinner”.
 One of Elizabeth´s fondest memories was the night she arrived to Buenos Aires and to the home of her host family, “I was a vegetarian before I came here, and the first meat I had eaten in a long time was the night I arrived at my host family’s house and I was served a steak that was as big as my plate, I had no idea how to even eat it!”